touba73/linux-tikogasa/readme.md

 8.Clearlinux patch

-9.Build with llvm/clang/lld 15.0 LTO_thin
+9.Build with llvm/clang/lld latest stable build and use LTO_thin

 9.GRAYSKY2 patch for AMD ZEN2 CPU